wdsnow66/wdsnow66.github.io/menu/about.md

 permalink: /about
 ---

-This site is for knowledge sharing based on a decade of work within an academic quantitative research team, including lessons learned, guidelines and resources.
-This is a prototype site for show and tell about potential Services for Research Data Management.
+This site is for knowledge sharing about the research data workflow based on a decade of work within an academic quantitative research team, including lessons learned, guidelines and resources.
+This is a prototype site to be used as a limited show and tell about potential Services for Research Data Management and Governance.

 ### Site Organization